When You're Ready for a Founding AE

 You’re comfortable with the AE calling your customers and hearing the truth

-You will show up for late stage calls when title matching matters
+You will show up for late-stage calls when title matching matters

 You are ready to pay for outcomes